nodemailer/wildduck/README.md

 ### POST /user/create

 Creates a new user.
-Even though you can use internationalized addresses, it would probably be better to create an ASCII email address as username and add the internationalized address as an alias. otherwise you might get into compatibility issues with email clients that do not support unicode usernames for logging in.

 Arguments

-- **username** is an email address of the user.
-Username can not contain + as plus is used to mark recipient labels.
-Unicode is allowed both in user part and the domain part of the address.
+- **username** is the username of the user.
+This is not an email address but authentication username, use only letters and numbers
 - **password** is the password for the user

 **Example**

 ```
 curl -XPOST "http://localhost:8080/user/create" -H 'content-type: application/json' -d '{
-    "username": "username@example.com",
+    "username": "testuser",
     "password": "secretpass"
 }'
 ```